 '''

 libname hdoopLib hadoop

-server = "hpa.sas.com"
+= "hpa.sas.com"

+server

-user = XXXXX
+= XXXXX

+user

 password = YYYYY

 HDFS_PERMDIR = "/user/demo/data"

-HDFS_METADIR = "/user/demo/meta"
+HDFS METADIR = "/user/demo/meta"

 config = "demo.xml"

-DBCREATE_TABLE_EXTERNAL=YES;
+DBCREATE TABLE EXTERNAL=YES;

 proc hdmd name=hdoopLib.csvExample data_file='csvExample.csv'

 format=delimited encoding=utf8 sep = ',';

-column Group char(6);
+column Group

+char(6);

 column Success double;

 column Dose double;

 run;

 '''

-The metadata that are created by PROC HDMD for this table are stored in the directory /user/demo/meta that you specified in the HDFS\METADIR = option in the preceding LIBNAME statement.
-After you create the metadata, you can execute high-performance analytics procedures with these data by using the hdoopLib libref.
+The metadata that are created by PROC HDMD for this table are stored in the directory /user/demo/meta that you specified in the HDFS_METADIR = option in the preceding LIBNAME statement.
+After you create the metadata, you can execute high-performance analytical procedures with these data by using the hdoopLib libref.
 For example, the following statements fit a logistic regression model to the CSV data that are stored in csvExample.csv table.

 '''

 proc hplogistic data=hdoopLib.csvExample;

 class Group;

 model Success = Dose;

 performance host = "compute_appliance.sas.com"

 gridmode = asym;

-rup;
+run;

 '''

-Figure 2.15 shows the results of this analysis.
-You see that the procedure ran asymmetrically in distributed mode.
+Figure 3.16 shows the results of this analysis.
+You see that the procedure ran in distributed mode and that the input data were read in parallel asymmetric mode.
 The metadata that you created by using the HDMD procedure have been used successfully in executing this analysis.